The Classics department at Woodford offers Latin from Year 7 and Classical Civilisation from year 10. Both subjects can

 A Level Classical Civilisation (OCR)

 The pupils build on the knowledge gained at GCSE with study of more complex works of literature and sources exploring the values of the ancient Romans and Greeks.
 All three modules studied over the two years are literature based, including ancient epic poetry, Greek theatre as well as philosophy and poetry with the focus on the theme of love.
 We feel this not only provides continuity in the course, but also builds on the keys skills developed at GCSE.
 For example, studying Homer and Virgil in Years 12 and 13 respectively allows the pupils to see how the writing of epic became more affected by its political context than general moral values.
 As the course progresses we put a focus on improving pupils’ writing techniques and their approaches to analysis and evaluation of the main themes in the texts.

 Enrichment activities at Woodford

 Residential Visits abroad:

-We aim to provide a visit to either Greece or Italy every year for pupils from Years 10-13.
+We aim to provide a visit to either Greece or Italy every year for pupils from Years 11-13.
 Such trips are very popular with the pupils, bringing to life the cultures and history they have studied in the classroom.
-A recent visit to Greece involved the pupils hiking to the top of the Acropolis to visit the ancient cities of Pompeii and Herculaneum and climb to the top of Mount Vesuvius to peer into the volcano which destroyed both cities.
+A recent visit to the Bay of Naples allowed the students to visit the ancient cities of Pompeii and Herculaneum and climb to the top of Mount Vesuvius to peer into the volcano which destroyed both cities.
 These valuable experiences are backed up by visits to museums and information centres, such as our visit to the Museum of Naples, which gave us a glimpse of the ancient treasures found on the site of Pompeii.

 Speech Days and Lectures: